Robert Moses Playground

 Robert Moses Playground is a 1.3 acre playground and park in Manhattan, New York City.
 It is located in the Murray Hill neighborhood on First Avenue between 41st and 42nd streets, immediately south of the headquarters of the United Nations.
-The park is named for New York's "master builder" Robert Moses, the former head of the Triborough Bridge and Tunnel Authority (which constructed the playground as part of the construction of the Queens–Midtown Tunnel), who later advocated to save the park when a skyscraper was proposed on the site in the early 1980s.
+The park is named for New York's "master builder" Robert Moses, the former head of the Triborough Bridge and Tunnel Authority (which donated the land for the playground as part of the construction of the Queens–Midtown Tunnel), who later advocated to save the park when a skyscraper was proposed on the site in the early 1980s.

 History

+Establishment of park

 The block the park is located on was originally obtained from Consolidated Edison in 1937 as part of the Queens–Midtown Tunnel construction.
-Land for public park purposes was subsequently donated to the city in exchange for the taking of a portion of St. Gabriel's Park (now named St. Vartan Park) for an approach roadway providing access to the tunnel.
+Land for public park purposes was subsequently donated to the city in exchange for the taking of a portion of St. Gabriel's Park for an approach roadway providing access to the tunnel.
 The park itself was completed in 1941 and shares the block with the large ventilation building for the tunnel.
+Designed by the Department of Parks and constructed by the Works Progress Administration, the new park included a free play area on the west end of the block for roller skating and softball.
+A passageway on the north side of the ventilation building led to a 100 by 200 ft paved area at the east end of the block with a comfort station and courts for basketball, handball, horseshoes, paddle tennis, and volleyball.
+Retaining walls needed to be constructed throughout the park due the change in grade along the block, which sloped down from First Avenue to the East River Drive.

-To accommodate the construction of the south portal for the tunnel that runs on First Avenue adjacent to the United Nations headquarters, a 28 ft strip of land was removed from the western edge of the park to widen First Avenue in the late 1940s (the street widening also resulted in the establishment of two new parks on the west side of First Avenue between 41st and 43rd streets, which are now named Trygve Lie Plaza and Ralph Bunche Park).
+To accommodate the construction of the south portal for the tunnel that runs on First Avenue adjacent to the headquarters of the United Nations (UN), a 28 ft strip of land was removed from the western edge of the park to widen First Avenue in the late 1940s (the street widening also resulted in the establishment of two new parks on the west side of First Avenue between 41st and 43rd streets, which are now named Trygve Lie Plaza and Ralph Bunche Park).